joe147258/bluebook/README.md

 ## Building
 First, make sure you have JDK 14 installed.
 In the application.properties (located at bluebook\src\main\resources) you must connect it to a MySQL database.
-Open a terminal in the root directory, cd to the Bluebook folder and run the following command:
+Once this is set up, open a terminal in the root directory, cd to the Bluebook folder and run the following command:
 ### Windows
 gradlew bootrun
 ### Linux